KrushnaBoxi/springBoot/README.md

-# SpringBootTest with pull and merge
+# SpringBootTest with pull and merge with Eclipse2